-Using the Sticky Note Tool
+Using the Free Hand Tool

-Viewing Annotations from the Annotation Summary Panel
+Viewing Annotations from the Comments Panel

-For reference, here's that same view on a the OnBoard iPhone app, which is a significantly smaller screen.
+For reference, here's that same view on the OnBoard iPhone app, which is a significantly smaller screen.

 Sharing Annotations with other Meeting Attendees

-Summary, you’ll see an icon of various types.
-To share an annotation, click this icon, then choose who you’d like to share the annotation with, and then click Start Sharing.
-With an annotation shared, these other users will be able to see the annotation you’ve made when viewing the book on their devices.
+Annotations you have created in your books can be shared with other users who have access to the same Meeting.
+This also means that other users can share their Annotations with you!
+If you click on any Annotation in the Meeting Book, will have a menu appear with several options for the Annotation.
+To share an annotation, click the Share icon, then choose who you’d like to share the Annotation with, and then click Save.
+With an Annotation shared, these other users will be able to see the Annotation you’ve made when viewing the Book on their devices.

-Deleting, Editing, and Filtering Annotations
+Deleting, Editing, Grouping, and Filtering Annotations

 Any annotation that you’ve created within the pages of your book can be styled to your liking.
 We can also control which annotations (if any) you’d like to see at any given time, or permanently delete them if they are no longer needed.
 Use the Annotation Filter at the bottom of the Web Viewer to choose which annotations you’d like to see.
 Select from All Annotations (yours and ones shared with you), Shared Annotations (only those shared with you), My Annotations (only ones you have created), and Hide Annotations (none at all).